locationtech/geogig/workshop/_sources/workshop.txt

     geom    MULTIPOLYGON (((38.75429818070351 9.061127964604221, 38.75435886071902 9.060998131885604, 38.7545105607578 9.061028093286371, 38.754490334085965 9.061147938864453, 38.75429818070351 9.061127964604221)))
     osm_id
     name
     type

-It shows the modifications done to the attributes of a existing feature, and the description of a newly added feature.
+It shows the modifications done to the attributes of a existing feature and the description of a newly added feature.

 Pulling changes into the cloned repository
 *******************************************

 If you move to the ``geogig-ethiopia`` folder and see the log of the repository, you will see that the last commit that we made is not here.
-Repositories are independent, and the changes were only commited to the original repository.
-However, we can bring those changes to the cloned repository, by using the ``pull`` command.
+Repositories are independent and the changes were only committed to the original repository.
+However, we can bring those changes to the cloned repository by using the ``pull`` command.

 ::